tjohnston-softdev/technical-assessment-20201210/submission/5-json.md

 ---

-### With a single line of JavaScript code extract all the objects where the 'favoriteColor' is 'Blue' into an array
+### Write a single line of JavaScript code to extract all the objects where the 'favoriteColor' is 'Blue' into an array

 ```javascript
 var blueList = data.filter(function (obj)